Laysi/go-ecpay-sdk/base/docs/ECPayApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCashierQueryCreditCardPeriodInfoPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiQueryCreditCardPeriodInfoRequest struct via the builder pattern

 Name | Type | Description  | Notes